Secondary Regiment: (Attd: Queens [Royal West Surrey] Regt)

 Service Number: Formerly: Private 1521, 2/1st Lincolnshire Yeomanry

 Date of Death: 24 March 1918 – Died (Missing) [Probably k.i.a.]

 Grave / Panel Ref.: Panel 7.

-Family sources state that the photo on the right was taken at the back of his uncle and aunt’s house on Tentercroft Street, Lincoln.
-William’s cousin was also in the full copy of the photo.
+Educated at Lincoln and Sleaford Grammar Schools, William finished with a practical training at Dauntsey Agricultural College, Wiltshire.
+Family sources also state that the photo of William, right, was taken at the back of his uncle and aunt’s house on Tentercroft Street, Lincoln.

 William underwent annual training at Louth (30 May – 13 June 1912), Grimsthorpe (29 May – 12 June 1913) and Riseholme (27 May – 10 June 1914).

 When War was declared the 2/1st Lincs Yeomanry formed in September 1914 as a “second line” (training, draft-supplying reserve) for the 1/1st Bn and came under orders of the 2/1st North Midland Mounted Brigade.